Find a Lender-Approved Local Conveyancer in Braintree

 Recently asked questions about conveyancing in Braintree

-The figure above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more detailed investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more detailed investigations.
+Do not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.

 Last updated